 Pottermore is in a place now where it could co-exist with an Encyclopedia.
 A physical book cannot assign you a Hogwarts House, Ilvermorny House, or a Patronus.
 It cannot break new news about future Fantastic Beasts movies.
 It would not give us BuzzFeed-type articles.

 Jo: Hey.
 It’s your friend (and Twitter Troll) Andy.
-Publish that Encyclopedia you’ve already started working on.
+Publish the Harry Potter Encyclopedia that you’ve already started working on.
 Dust it off and hire some people to help you complete it.
 (Maybe leave out all that Cursed Child stuff.)
 Pottermore will live on.
 The Encyclopedia will make your fans go nuts.
 We all need some good news right now, and you’ve told us several times that the book will happen.
 It’s been 10 years since you sorta-but-not-really-jokingly told PotterCast it would be out in a decade.
 So let’s do it.